 How do you know if ketamine is suitable for managing your chronic pain?
 At Pain and Spine Institute in Chicago, we assess each patient individually to determine the right treatments for their chronic pain.
 We consider the source of your pain, the intensity of the pain, the pain’s debilitating effects, and your current medical history.
 Pain and Spine Institute will never push any particular treatment on any patient.
 Instead, we take a holistic view of your situation and come up with the right treatment specifically for you.
 If you’re suffering from chronic pain and other medications simply haven’t worked, ketamine might be the answer you’re looking for.
 Schedule a consultation with Pain and Spine Institute in Chicago today!

 At Pain & Spine Institute in Chicago, we provide our patients with short term relief and long term plans on managing their pain.
 We work with patients who have chronic pain as well as those who have issues that are related to injury or other causes.
 We also specialize in treating those who suffer with chronic migraines with Botox treatments.
 These work well to stop migraines before they start and can greatly reduce the number of headache days one suffers, helping to improve day-to-day living.

-Call us today to make an appointment with one of our pain specialists and get back to living the life you deserve!
+Call us today to make an appointment with one of our pain specialists in Chicago and get back to living the life you deserve!